 You need to present an EHIC to use it.
 So leaving it in the hotel or, worse, at home, means it's worthless if you have a problem.

 The EHIC doesn't cover private treatment though, so to ensure you're not charged extra make sure you get treatment from a state healthcare provider in Rome.
 The NHS has a useful guide to using your EHIC in Italy.
 Also see our EHIC guide.

-Outgoing calls are capped at about 16p/min, incoming calls at 4p/min, texts are capped at roughly 5p and data is about 17p/MB in Europe.
+Until then though, you'll continue to pay extra - outgoing calls are capped at about 18/min, incoming calls at 5p/min, texts at roughly 6p and data at about 17p/MB.